projectodd/openwhisk-openshift/README.md

 Then when you build the OW images, override the prefix and tag:

-    ./gradlew distDocker -PdockerImagePrefix=openwhisk -PdockerImageTag=whatever
+    ./gradlew distDocker -PdockerImagePrefix=projectodd -PdockerImageTag=whatever

-The `openwhisk` prefix matters, because it's expected by our template.
+The `projectodd` prefix matters, because it's expected by our template.
+The `whatever` tag doesn't matter, because it's simply passed as a parameter to the template to identify the image you just
-The `whatever` tag doesn't matter, because it's simply passed as a parameter to the template to identify the image you just built:
+built:

     oc process -f template.yml OPENWHISK_VERSION=whatever | oc create -f -